csomgyula/select2/doc/synch2.md

     # mark this inactive
     active[i] = false

 This is almost good.
-The only problem is that the role change is not safe.
+The only problem is that the role change is not yet safe.
 Think of the following scenario:

 1. Originally thread 0 plays the waker role and it is in the wait loop just before issuing another wakeup, that is: it already issued `if waker == 0` but not yet executed `wait[1] = false`
-1. Thread 1 changes the role and becomes the waker, then it 'becomes very busy': before thread 0 could execute its next statement (`wait[1] = false`):
+1. Thread 1 changes the role and becomes the waker, then it 'starts executing statements very busily': before thread 0 would ever execute its next statement (`wait[1] = false`) thread 1
-1. thread 1 reenters the protocol
+1. reenters the protocol
 1. detects that thread 0 is active hence
-1. enter the wait loop as well - and this is a problem since now there are two 'wakers' in the wait loop: there's thread 1 the real waker and thread 0 the fake waker, who mistakenly thinks that it is the waker - that is:
+1. enters the wait loop as well - and this is a problem since now there are two 'wakers' in the wait loop: there's thread 1 the real waker and thread 0 the fake waker, who mistakenly thinks that it is the waker - that is:
-1.  thread 1 might `yield`, then
-1.  thread 0 executes `wait[1] = false` which marks thread 1 to not wait, then
+1.  thread 1 executes `wait[0] = false` which marks thread 0 to not wait, now it might slow down and let thread 0 to work, that is:
-1.  thread 0 might `yield` and
-1.  thread 1 execute `wait[0] = false` which marks thread 0 to not wait
+1.  thread 0 executes `wait[1] = false` which marks thread 1 to not wait

-Hence both thread might leave the wait loop in parallel and hence selected in parallel.
+Now both thread is marked to not wait, hence might leave the wait loop in parallel and hence selected in parallel.

+Formally a history could look like this:

+    thread 0: if waker == 0   # which yields true at this time
+    thread 1: if not waker == 1: waker = 1
+    thread 1: active[1] = false
+    thread 1: active[1] = true
+    thread 1: if active[0]
+    thread 1: wait[1] = true
+    thread 1: while active[0] and wait[1] # now both thread is in the wait loop as a waker thread 1: wait[0] = false # marks thread 0 to not wait thread 0: wait[1] = false # marks thread 1 to not wait

 In order to make the role change safe, the protocol adds a synchronization between the two threads: